tizianocolagrossi/magistrale-appunti/PND/README.md

 # OBSERVATION
 Legitimate traffic in real networks contains anomalies.
 Protocol anomalies come from custom applications that use off-the-shelf protocol libraries, but use them in unexpected ways.
 Behavioral anomalies come from exceptional, but often critical, buisness processes.

+# Open Question
+### List and detail which are the characteristics a host needs to have in a LAN for being the next hop for a given destination network.
+The next hop specifies the most optimal router in its routing path.
+For be the next hop an host should be in the optimal path to reach the destination host or it must be in the routing table.

+### Describe the 3-1-4 rule for /64 GUA in IPv6 and explain why you think it is useful.
+IPv6 consist of 128 bits (8 part of 16 bits).
+For the GUA the 8 part are divided in: First 3 part represent the router prefix, the next one is the subnet id and the last 4 parts represent the interface identifier.
+This is useful because we can constuct our ip knowing the router prefix, using SLAAC or similar.

+### Describe the main differences between IPv4 and IPv6 about the mechanism of IP-MAC address resolution.
+IN the IPv4 the resolution forn the couple of IP-MAC it's used ARP protocol, with ARP request or reply.
+Instead in the IPv6 it's used NDP (Neoghbor Discovery Protocol), with the pachet ICMPv6 RouterSollecitation, RouterAdvertisement, NeighborSollecitation(request of the address), NeighborAdvertisement(response with the address).

+### Considering the above figure, mention the possible attacks host a1 could mount if the addressing of the network is based on IPv6.
+Host a1 could make an MITM using the redirect Message ICMPv6 to set a new route rom the host, or a rogue RA or a DHCP rogue server.

+### You have to setup a network with 30 hosts and allow all of such hosts to reach the Internet.
+Moreover, 2 of them have to also be reachable from the Internet.
+You only have one public IP address assigned from your ISP.
+Explain the type of mechanisms you would use to properly configure your network.
+I should split the network in at least two subnetwork.
+One of this is the DMZ where I will position the two host that has to be reachable from the internet.
+The router/firewall must secure this two subnetwork and must accept traffic from outside only if the destination are the two host in the DMZ.
+In the orther subnetwork are the internal host that has only to reach the outside.
+In the DMZ I also will place an proxy to reach internet.
+The router has to Nat all the network and must do port forwarding dor the pc in the DMZ.

+### Explain the most important differences on having a VPN that protects data at transport-level and one that protects data at network-level.
+TODO

+### Describe pros and cons of transparent proxies.
+To end user transparent proxy is a MITM.
+So no need to configure the host to use it.
+It can be used for caching, so for an optimization of the requast to internet.
+It can filtering the traffic and it can do DDoS protection.
+HTTPS make the traffic indecipherable to anyone who intercept, but typically DNS traffic are not enrypted so it can at least see werw thw traffic is going.
+Some trasparent proxy  like SQUID can handle HTTPS traffic in different ways, in some scenario, network adminitrator set up HTTPS interception on transparent proxy.
+The proxy act like a MITM whit its own HTTPS certificate authorities.

+NO configuration, Caching, Filter traffic, DDoS protection, MITM, HTTPS interception.

+### Detail how a signature-based IDS works.
+Signature based IDS detect attacks by looking for specific pattern in the traffic.
+Known malicius istruction sequences used by attackers or byte sequences in network traffic.

+### Explain how a SIEM can help to meet the IT Regulatory Compliance of an organization.
+A SIEM can help because it can do Data aggregation, Correlation, Allerting.
+And so it's more fast look for something wrong in the organization.

+### Explain the main differences between a MAC address and an IP address.
+MAC 6byte, IPv4 4byte, IPv6 16bytes.
+The MAC is provided by the NIC manufactorer.
+The IP is provided by the ISP.MAC operate at the data link layer, IP operate at network layer.

+### Explain why the NAT mechanism is also said to provide some kind of security to the NAT’d network.
+NAT mechanism provide some kind of security because the host natted are hidden and not reachable from the outside, you can make teh host reacable using port forwarding.

+### Enumerate and briefly describe the type of VPN implementations you know.
+Highlight pros and cons.
+TODO

+### Enumerate the types of outcomes you can have when a network IDS evaluates a sample.
+It can have 4 outcomes, false positive, true positive, false negative, true negative.

+### Describe what a reverse proxy is and what can provide.
+An reverse proxy is a proxy that work fom the server.
+So it recive all the request or part of the request to the server, and sort them to the detination.
+It also can add some AAA mechanism to other host.
+Example it can provide authentication or HTTPS entryption to an host thath doesn't have.

+### Explain the differences between an IPv6 Global address and an IPv6 Link-local address.
+The Global address is userd for reach host between network, instead the link local address is used only in the subnet.
+Unicast (2000::/3) -> (3FFF::) Link-Local (FF80::/10) -> (FEBF::).

+### Enumerate and briefly describe the mechanisms of IPv6 to dynamically assign Global Unicast addresses to the hosts of a network.
+The host send a Router Sollecitation requesting a new IPv6 and the router reply with a Router advertisement, can be used SLAAC SLAAC+DHCPv6 or stateful DHCPv6, in the case of the SLAAC the RA contain the Prefix aka the first 8 bytes of the IPv6 address than the host concatenate that to the interface ID that can be calculated by EUI-64 or using a random value.

+### Explain the benefits of encapsulation.
+The benefits are that Encapsulation make manteinance easy because code change can be made indipendently.

+### Explain the differences between source NAT and destination NAT.
+Source NAT is when an entire network appears to outside as a single IP (or multiple if NAT has more than one ip) but this ip is not the ip of the host in the network.
+Instead the destination dat is when we want reach an natted ip from the outside and we use the DNAT mechanism aka port forwarding.

+### You have to setup a VPN in a company composed of two networks: DMZ and INTERNAL.
+Where would you place the VPN gateway device?
+Explain your motivations for your choice.
+VPN in the DMZ because we assume the DMS less secure than the internal network and so the DMS is more resdtricted and more controlled.

+### Explain why it is important to have a code in the Common Vulnerabilities and Exposures for a given vulnerability and how this canhelp the writing of a detection rule for a IDS.
+Besause for signature-base IDS we must known how the exploit work, besause so we can recognise pattern in the traffic in our network

+### Why it is important to have a methodology for performing security assessments?
+Mention at least one known methodoloy.
+TODO

+### Explain how a proxy that uses HTTP CONNECT works.
+The proxy enstablish an triple handshake to create a connection to the server rewuired from the HTTP connect and then forward the traffic to that host.

+### Describe the mechanism of the extension headers in IPv6
+In the IPv6 there is an extension header that indicate if and what type is the next header in the packet.
+It can be used for the option of the packet.